References are an important aspect of your candidacy

 Choosing the right references for your job application isn't a difficult task, but it must be handled with care and professionalism.
 Whilst it may be tempting to include them on your CV, we advise against it and would recommend bringing those details to your interview instead.
 Save the space on your CV for the details that prove you're a great match for the role.

 Before an employer asks for references, your CV needs to impress.
-Get a free CV critique to find out if yours will grab attention.
+Get a free CV review to find out if yours will grab attention.